Paints & Coatings Resource Center

 Types of coating operations which are subject to special regulation

 EPA is developing regulations for a number of different categories of surface coating operations.
-Current information on the status of these rules is available from EPA.
+Current information on the status of these rules is available here.

 More Resources